nutiteq/advancedlayers/readme.md

 This is a set of free and open source map layer and data source implementations in top of Nutiteq Maps SDK 2.x branch http://www.nutiteq.com.
 You can use it as a ready-made library, or modify sources according to your needs.
 License: MIT

+## Nutiteq SDK version compatibility
-NB!
-AdvancedLayers works only with Nutiteq SDK 2.x version branch only, and latest version from it is required. **It is NOT compatible with the newest Nutiteq SDK 3.x version.**
+AdvancedLayers works only with Nutiteq SDK 2.x version branch only, and latest version from it is required. **It is NOT compatible with the newest Nutiteq SDK 3.x version.** .
+If you need some feature from AdvancedLayers into your app with SDK 3.0, then please post a specific request to nutiteq-dev public group (https://groups.google.com/forum/#!forum/nutiteq-dev ).

+Technical explanation is that Nutiteq SDK 3.0 is in cross-platform C++, so porting of services and layers for it is quite different from Java-level Android-only approach here.
+The good news is that most requested Advanced Layers features are already part of Nutiteq SDK 3 package (e.g. OGR vector datasource).

 # Getting started